-6.13 Interactions With Compartment Security
+6.13.
+Interactions with Compartment Security

 You can add an extra level of protection to any content concealed by protected paths by using compartment security in conjunction with element level security.
 Compartment security adds a finer granularity of protection for content because a user must have the appropriate role and belong to the appropriate compartment to view the concealed content.
-For more about compartment security see "Compartment Security" on page 39.
+For more about compartment security see Section 5, "Compartment Security" [27].